|

 Rainy weather on our way up!

-It took me another 30-40 minutes from the purchasing counter to go up on the cable car.
+It took me another 30-40 minutes from the purchasing counter to get on the cable car.

-Meanwhile, there were a lot of people who bought the tickets online, and they could go straight into another line, which literally had no one and left all of us in the queue in just a split second. 🙁
+Meanwhile, a lot of people who bought the tickets online went straight into another line, which literally had no one, and left all of us in the queue in just a split second. 🙁

 So, if you have a tight schedule and have kids with you, save yourself and get the tickets before your day trip!
 Wasted time is worse than wasted money.